Latedog/LostArts/Changelog/Dungeon__July_2020.md

 - Added 'Scene' parameter to the constructors of all Dungeons.
 This allows a lot more flexibility in creating sprites early.
 - Added globals for the level numbers
 - Added Shrine class.
 Chests are implemented and Health recovery is partially implemented.
 Trinkets are not implemented.

+7/13:

+- Fixed Major bug involving the Serpent.
+Upon death, it called the monsterDeath function for the tail, which was causing problems later when monsters were being removed.
+Instead, we set the tail to be destroyed as it should have been.
+- The Serpent now has a moveTo function that so that its tail is moved around correctly when the Serpent is pushed.